BrookTsui/BrookTsui.github.io/_pages/interest.md

 permalink: /interest/
 author_profile: true
 ---
-I have a broad interest across many fields, and enjoy the diversity and the serendipitous coalescence.
-Want to understand and possibly master the essence of important physics, and then devote myself into all fields I wonder why.
+I have a broad interest across many fields, and enjoy the diversity as well as their serendipitous coalescence.
+Hope to be able to understand the essence of important physics, and then devote myself into all fields I wonder why.

 # Neutrino Physics
 ---
 It shocked me when knowing mass eigenstates are not necessarily interactive eigenstates.
-This results the massive neutrino oscillation, which has been observed by the SuperK and SNO, providing the first firm evidence of beyond the standard model.
+This results the massive neutrino oscillation, which has been observed by the [SuperK](https://arxiv.org/abs/hep-ex/9807003) and [SNO](https://sno.phy.queensu.ca/), providing the first firm evidence of beyond the standard model.

 Currently neutrino physics has vast experimental progress but still cannot address competely theoretical puzzles from the tiny but non-zero neutrino masses:
 1. What is the origin of neutrino mass? why is it so samll?